-The Master's degree level in line with the Dublin Descriptors Learning outcomes for the Master's degree programme in Linguistics - Master's track Applied Linguistics 1.
-Knowledge and understanding Graduates have demonstrated knowledge and understanding in a field of study that builds upon and exceeds the level reached in the Bachelor's phase and are able to use specialist literature that requires knowledge of the latest developments in the field.
-1.1 Demonstrable specialist knowledge and understanding of concepts and theories in the field of second-language acquisition and second-language teaching.
-1.2 The ability to make connections between theory/analysis and empiricism in the field of second-language acquisition and second-language teaching.
+Che Master's degree level in ine with the Dublin Descriptors Learning outcomes for the Master's degree programme in Linguistics - Master's track Applied Linguistics Translates to 1.
+Knowledge and understanding Graduates have demonstrated knowledge and understanding in a 1.1 Demonstrable specialist knowledge and understanding of concepts and theories in the field of second-language acquisition and second-language teaching.
+1.1 field of study that builds upon and exceeds the level reached in the Bachelor's phase and are able to use specialist literature that 1.2 The ability to make connections between theory/analysis and empiricism in the field of second-language acquisition and second-language teaching.
+1.2 requires knowledge of the latest developments in the field.
 1.3 Familiarity with the most recent developments in the field of theories concerning second-language acquisition and language teaching.
-1.4 Familiarity with the broad spectrum of methods and techniques in the field of applied linguistics research, ranging from traditional statistics to dynamic approaches to language development research.
-1.5 The ability to independently develop new ideas for research in the field of second-language acquisition and language teaching.
-1.6 Demonstrate specialist knowledge of interactions between applied linguistics and other disciplines.
-2. Applying knowledge and understanding Graduates can apply their knowledge and understanding in a manner that indicates a professional approach to their work or vocation, and have competences typically demonstrated through devising and sustaining arguments and solving problems within their field of study.
-2.1 The ability to combine information from different sources and subdisciplines and distil relevant problems and questions in the field of second-language acquisition and language teaching methods from this information.
-2.2 The ability to identify social issues and problems, especially in relation to politics, language teaching and civil society organizations, and to generate descriptions, hypotheses and methods for research based on this.
+1.3 1.4 Familiarity with the broad spectrum of methods and techniques in the field of applied linguistics research, ranging from traditional statistics to dynamic approaches to language development research.
+1.4 1.5 The ability to independently develop new ideas for research in the field of second-language acquisition and language teaching.
+1.5 1.6 Demonstrate specialist knowledge of interactions between applied linguistics and other disciplines.
+1.6 2.
+Applying knowledge and understanding Graduates can apply their knowledge and understanding in a manner that indicates a 2.1 The ability to combine information from different sources and subdisciplines and distil relevant problems and questions in the field of second-language acquisition and language teaching methods from this information.
+2.1 professional approach to their work or vocation, and have competences typically demonstrated through devising and sustaining arguments and solving problems within their field 2.2 The ability to identify social issues and problems, especially in relation to politics, language teaching and civil society organizations, and to generate descriptions, hypotheses and methods for research based on this.
+2.2 of study.
 2.3 The ability to independently design a series of foreign language lessons in accordance with the latest insights from language acquisition research.
-2.4 The ability to conduct independent research in one of the subdisciplines of applied linguistics.
+2.3 2.4 The ability to conduct independent research in one of the subdisciplines of applied linguistics.
+2.3